boidushya/better-lyrics/README.md

 ## Description

-Better Lyrics for YouTube Music upgrades your YouTube Music experience by providing beautiful time-synced lyrics for the currently playing song.
+Better Lyrics for YouTube Music upgrades your YouTube Music experience by providing beautiful time-synced lyrics for your favorite songs.

 > [!TIP]
 >